imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 #--
 #       WITH THESE:
         persistentVolumeClaim:
-          claimName: pvc-disk-reticulum
+          claimName: pvc-files-reticulum

       - name: config
         configMap:
           name: ret-config

 ...
-#and further down for postrgresql
+#and further down for postrgresql (in case you are nor using an external database)
 ...
           volumeMounts:
             - name: postgresql-data